Audio/video, information and communication technology equipment - Part 1: Safety requirements

 This document is also applicable to:

-– external power supply units intended to supply other equipment within the scope of this document;
+– external power supply units intended to primarily supply equipment within the scope of this document;

 – accessories intended to be used with equipment within the scope of this document;

-– large equipment installed in RESTRICTED ACCESS AREAS.
-For equipment having large machinery aspects,
+– large equipment installed in restricted access areas.
+For equipment having large machinery aspects, additional requirements can apply; and

 – equipment to be used in tropical regions.

-NOTE 4 In Australia, the work conducted by an INSTRUCTED PERSON or a SKILLED PERSON may require formal licensing from regulatory authorities.
+NOTE 4 In Au stralia, the work conducted by an instructed person or a skilled person can require formal licensing from regulatory authorities.

-NOTE 5 In Germany, in many cases a person may only be regarded as an INSTRUCTED PERSON or a SKILLED PERSON if certain legal requirements are fulfilled.
+NOTE 5 In Ge rmany, in man y cases a person can only be regarded as an instructed person or a s killed person if certain legal requirements are fulfilled.

 This document does not apply to: